Small Business Funding

 A pet store is an inventory-heavy retail business with living inventory, which changes what funding makes sense.
 Your cash is tied up in food, supplies, and stock that has to sell before it ages out, plus live animals and fish that need constant care, feed, and climate control the moment they arrive.
 Refrigeration and freezers for raw and frozen diets, aquarium filtration, and habitat setups all carry real equipment and utility costs.

 The upside is steady, repeat retail demand: pet owners come back for food, litter, and supplies on a predictable cycle, and many stores add grooming, boarding, or vet-adjacent services that smooth revenue.
-That reliable card and register volume is what lenders weigh most, which is why many pet store owners qualify on cash flow even when tax returns show slim net income after inventory.
+That reliable card and register volume is what funders weigh most, which is why many pet store owners qualify on cash flow even when tax returns show slim net income after inventory.

 What funding options fit pet stores best?